 Restrictive abortion laws violate women’s rights, including the right to life, to health, to equality, to privacy, and to live free from discrimination.
 We advocate within the United Nations’ human rights bodies and other systems—at the global, regional and national levels—to advance abortion rights in international agreements, programs of action, and human rights jurisprudence.
 Our experts around the world are uniquely positioned to bring evidence and firsthand experience to present at international discussions about human rights and abortion.

-At the national level, we work within partnerships and coalitions to hold governments accountable to their human rights obligations.
+At the national level in countries around the world, we work within partnerships and coalitions to hold governments accountable to their human rights obligations.
 For example, in Nicaragua, where abortion is banned entirely, we advocate with the Inter-American Commission on Human Rights to recommend that the government repeal the ban and uphold its citizens’ rights.